 Use of Social Security Number

-For full-time enrollment certification by the University, graduate students must carry a study load of 12 weighted units of approved prerequisite, corequisite, or graduate program courses (graduate level courses have a weighted factor of 1.5).
-Upon recommendation of their major department/division/school and approval by their college graduate dean, students who are enrolled in any of the following courses may be certified as full-time students with a study load of fewer than 12 weighted units: 596, 597, 598, 599, 699, and 900.
-The maximum study load for students who are pursuing a graduate degree is 16 units per quarter.
+For full-time enrollment certification by the University graduate students must carry a unit load of 8 units of approved prerequisite, corequisite, or graduate program courses.
+Upon recommendation of a student’s major department/division/school and approval by the appropriate college dean, a student enrolled in any of the following department/division/school courses may be certified as full-time with fewer than 8 units: 5960, 5970, 5990, 5995, 6990.
+The maximum unit load for students working towards a graduate degree is 16 units per semester.
+Authorization to enroll in more than 16 units requires a petition approved by the student’s major department/division chair or school director and the appropriate college dean.

 Credit by Examination

 Prior to taking the examination, students must obtain concurrent approval of the chair of the department/division/school concerned, and the instructor for the course.
 Forms for approval may be obtained from department/division/school offices.
 One copy of the approval to take the examination must be filed with Enrollment Services, Admin.
-146, before the fifth week of the quarter in which the examination is taken.
+409, before the eighth week of the semester in which the examination is taken.

 Foreign Language Proficiency Examinations